zhang-f/zhang-f.github.io/_pages/cv.md

   * Write code to control the robot to avoid obstacles, cross the gully, identify traps and identify traffic lights.Simultaneously control the robot's steering gear to adjust the motion
   * Won the 3'rd Place Award and the Best Performance Award

-## Extracurricular Activities

-* Augest 2017 -- July 2018: **Member of Student Association for Science and Technology**
-  * Organized and participated in a number of technological innovation events, including the 18th technological innovation competition and the first hackathon

-## Skills

-* Programming Languages
   * Python, C/C++, MATLAB, Verilog, HTML
 * Tools and Frameworks
   * LaTeX, PyTorch, TensorFlow, Keras